brianabernathy/brute_impute/README.md

 ## pipeline usage overview

 The following assumes a biparental mapping population VCF file is available.
-VCF files may be split into individual chromosomes and processed separately if desired or to reduce the computational resources required for processing.
+VCF files may be split into individual chromosomes and processed separately if desired or to reduce the computational resources required for processing, but is not required.
+See `split_vcf.pl` and `merge_hapmaps.pl` for help splitting VCFs and merging imputed hapmaps.

 TASSEL [(https://tassel.bitbucket.io/)](https://tassel.bitbucket.io/ "TASSEL") is required for sorting, format conversion and MAF filtering operations.
 A population 'taxa' file is required for TASSEL MAF filtering, see TASSEL documentation for details.